-CHAN GE FROM FY 2017 CLOSING BALANCES TO FY 2018 CLOSING BALANCES \$ Bil.
+LAGIGGE A to the that the difficult for a finance lease basic. a similar CHAN GE FROM FY 2018 CLOSING BALANCES TO FY 2019 CLOSING BALANCES 0000 \$ Bil.
 Mil.
 Thous.
 Dols.
-81 Net book value of all land and other property, plant, and equipment at close of FY 2017 wherever carried on the balance sheet, before restatement due to a change in entity 2386 1 000 CHAN GES DURING FY 2018 82 Give amount by which the net book value in item 81 would be restated due to: If a decrease, put amount in parentheses.
-2387 1 Change in entity (i.e., due to the acquisition of, or merger with, another company, or the divestiture of a subsidiary, change in fiscal year, etc.) 2385 000 Change in accounting methods or principles · 000 Is change in accounting method due in whole or in part to early implementation of FASB ASU No.2016-02, Leases (Top oic 842))?
-ENDITURES - Include all purchases by, or transfers to, the U.S. affiliate of land and other property, plant, and equipmed by a change in the entity or by a change in accounting methods or principles during FY 2018 (include such changes nanges Expenditures by the U.S. affiliate for, or transfers into the U.S. affiliate of, 2388 1 83 Land - Report expenditures for land except land held for resale.
-000 Report land held for sale in item 87 2389 1 000 84 Mineral rights, including timber - Report capitalized expenditures to acquire mineral and timber rights.
+81 Net book value of all land and other property, plant, and equipment at close of FY 2018 wherever carried on the balance sheet, before restatement due to a change in entity 2386 9.
+000 CHAN GES DURING FY 2019 0 82 If a decrease, put amount in parentheses.
+2387 Change in entity (i.e., due to the acquisition of, or merger with, another company, or the divestiture of a subsidiary, change in fiscal year, etc.) 000 Change in accounting methods or principles 000 Is change in accounting method due in whole or in part to implementation of FASB ASC 842?
+2385 2 1 Yes, in whole 2 2 Yes, in part 2 3 No ENDITURES - Include all purchases by, or transfers to, the U.S. affiliate of land and other property, plant, and equipmed by a change in the entity or by a change in accounting methods or principles during FY 2019 (include such changes) Expenditures by the U.S. affiliate for, or transfers into the U.S. affiliate of, 83 Land - Report expenditures for land except land held for resale.
+2388 1 Report land held for sale in item 87 000 84 Mineral rights; including timber - Report capitalized expenditures to acquire mineral and timber rights.
 Exclude capitalized expenditures for the exploration and development of natural resources.
-Report them in item 85 000 2390 1 000 85 Property, plant, and equipment other than land and mineral rights (Exclude changes due to mergers and acquisitions.
+Report them 2389 1 2 85 in item 85 2390 1 000 70- acquisitions.
 Report them in item 82.)
-2392 1 000 86 Annual depreciation and depletion 000 87 Net book value of sales, retirements, impairments, or transfers out of assets defined for inclusion in this section, and other decreases (increases) - INCLUDE expenditures for land held for sale.
+000 86 Annual depreciation and depletion 2392 1 000 87 Net book value of sales, retirements, impairments, or transfers out of assets defined for inclusion in this section, and other decreases (increases) - INCLUDE expenditures for land held for sale.
 EXCLUDE amounts relating to the divestiture of U.S. affiliates.
-Report them in item 82 2394 000 BALAN ICES AT CLOSE OF FY 2018 88 Net book value of land and other property, plant, and equipment at close of FY 2018 - Sum of items 81 through 85, minus sum of items 86 and 87 2395 1 000 90 Accumulated depreciation and depletion 2396 1 000 89 2397 1 000 90 Gross book value of all land and other property, plant, and equipment at close of FY 2018, wherever carried on the balance sheet - Sum of items 88 and 89 000 ADDEI NDA Gross book value of land owned - The portion of item 90 that is the gross book value of land owned.
-Include undeveloped and agricultural land, and also the value of land you own that is located under developed properties such as office buildings, apartment buildings, retail buildings, etc. If your accounting and reporting systems do not separately account for land and building components when buildings sit upon land that you own, provide your best estimate of the gross book value of the land owned 2356 000 92 Expensed petroleum and mining exploration and development expenditures - Include expensed expenditures to acquire or lease mineral rights.
-EXCLUDE expenditures that are capitalized and expenditures made in prior years that are reclassified in the current year; such expenditures are considered to be expenditures only in the year when initially expended 2398 1 000 2399 1 BEA USE ON IY
+Report them in item 82 2394 000 BALAN ICES AT CLOSE OF FY 2019 88 Net book value of land and other property, plant, and equipment at close of FY 2019 - Sum of items 81 through 85, minus sum of items 86 and 87 2395 1 000 2396 1 000 89 Accumulated depreciation and depletion 1 000 90 Gross book value of all land and other property, plant, and equipment at close of FY 2019, wherever carried on the balance sheet - Sum of items 88 and 89 2397 ' 000 ADDE NDA 91 000 92 Expensed petroleum and mining exploration and development expenditures - Include expensed expenditures to acquire or lease mineral rights.
+EXCLUDE expenditures that are capitalized and expenditures made in prior years that are reclassified in the current year; such expenditures are considered to be expenditures only in the year when initially expended 2398 000 2399 1 BEA USE ON LY